amrelabbasy11/Sealedsecrets-Auto-Reencrypt/README.md

 # Sealedsecrets-Auto-Reencrypt

 ## Overview
-This project automates the process of fetching the latest public key from the Sealed Secrets controller on an AWS EKS cluster and re-sealing all existing SealedSecret Kubernetes objects using the new public key.
-It integrates GitHub, Jenkins, ArgoCD, and EKS to ensure a secure, fully automated GitOps workflow.
+  This document outlines a proposed feature to enhance the `kubeseal` command-line interface (CLI) with the capability to automatically re-encrypt all existing SealedSecrets within   a Kubernetes cluster.
+This functionality aims to simplify the process of rotating the Sealed Secrets controller's public key and ensuring all secrets are encrypted with the         latest key, regardless of the underlying Kubernetes distribution.
+This feature will streamline security practices by automating a critical maintenance task for
+  SealedSecrets users.

 ## Project Layout
   - infrastructure/argocd/sealedsecrets-app.yaml: File for Argo CD, a tool to automatically deploy and manage your Sealed Secrets in your Kubernetes setup.